j4g3rOS/CV/README.md

 ## 🚀 Projects & Achievements

+- Deployment of hardware / software standarisations for Enterprise
 - Reorganization of Service Desk and creation of the methodologies, policies, sop's in enviroments with lack of existing technical documentation
 - MDM migrations
 - Windows migrations across multiple organizations